deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18860/index.md

 > </details>

-> This table presents the performance comparison of Llama3-8B-Instruct model on MuSiQue with different numbers of masked random heads, both with and without CoT prompting in closed-book and open-book settings.
+> This table presents the performance of Llama3-8B-Instruct model on MuSiQue with different numbers of masked random heads, evaluating its performance with and without chain-of-thought prompting in both closed and open book settings.

 {{< table-caption >}}